adimiko/TransactionalBox/documentation/docs/storage/entity-framework-core.md

 # Entity Framework Core (Relational)

-TransactionalBox is not responsible for configuring Entity Framework.
+TransactionalBox is not responsible for configuring Entity Framework Core.
 All it needs is to use the already existing `DbContext` and add the model to the `ModelBuilder`.

 Transactional box add messages to your `DbContext`.